-Credits of his work include commercials and TV productions for major brands and broadcasters, including: Sony, Intel, LG, Canon, Doritos, Sixt, AXA, Time Inc., Discovery Channel, National Geographic, or NBC Sports.
+Credits of his work feature productions for major brands and broadcasters, including: Sony, Intel, LG, Canon, Doritos, Sixt, AXA, Time Inc., Discovery Channel, National Geographic, or NBC Sports.
 His recent TV Projects include credits on full feature films and series, like to call: “Press” (BBC, Mini Series), “Kill the Babysitter” (Lifetime, TV Movie), and “Wedding Bells” (Hallmark Channel, TV Movie).
-In Fall 2018 he gave his ‘Full Original Film Score’ debut for a feature Film; with an underscore to Thomas Crane’s “Halloween Party“.
+In Fall 2018 he gave his ‘Full Original Film Score’ debut; with an underscore to Thomas Crane’s “Halloween Party“.
 According to the critiques, the score fairly combines new and vintage scoring styles and techniques, in an exceedingly charming manner.
+For further information, check out his IMDb article, which captures the majority of his past scoring-gigs and expertise.

-Frederic is a specialist in live-orchestral scoring, classical orchestration-, and music production; while he made his first live-scoring experience with the Budapest Scoring Orchestra in 2015.
+Apart from film, television and advertisements, Frederic is also a specialist for live-orchestral scoring, classical orchestration-, and music production; while he made his first live-scoring experience with the Budapest Scoring Orchestra in 2015.
 In 2016 he started his “Piano Stories” series, under the pseudonym “PianoPassion”.
-Within the same year several of his piano music originals were featured in the multiple award-winning, best-selling, German audio-book “Im Garten Der Pusteblume” (“La Vallée des Moulins”).
+Within the same year, several of his piano music originals were featured in the multiple award-winning, best-selling, German audio-book “Im Garten Der Pusteblumen” (adapted from the French original- “La Vallée des Moulins”).
 Further, his music is used in thousands of Youtube/Online projects, many of them gone viral.
 His collaboration with Rudy Mancuso reached over 25 Mil. views.
 Apart from that he collaborated as well with K-Pop Star Cho Kyuhyun – for his sold-out Japan “One Voice” Tour (2017).
 In 2018 he orchestrated and re-arranged Ignacio Constant’s musical debut single “Si Te Atreves a Soñar”, once again recorded with the marvelous Budapest Scoring Orchestra and following the style of Neo-classical Pop Opera.
 This also shows his versatility, in terms of scoring a bright variety of different styles: from Minimalistic Piano, to Horror, up to Disney-esque Magic – and (al-)most anything in between!

 He writes music for several A++ Libraries (most of them located in Los Angeles); such as “Music Junkies”, “Montage Mx”, “Score-A-Score”, and just recently joined one of the Industrie’s biggest players: “Megatrax“, by invitation of Grammy Nominee Derek Jones.